Be the first to measure and contribute air quality data to your community

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Volgograd air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Volgograd air currently meets the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Volgograd is a city located within Volgograd Oblast, a region in southern Russia that is home to over 2.6 million people, with Volgograd being the largest city in the region as well as the administrative heart, with 1 million of the region’s inhabitants living within the city itself.
 It has been known by other names in the past such as Tsaritsyn and Stalingrad.
 It sees itself nowadays home to many attractions both man-made and natural, and thus has a large section of its economy dedicated to tourism.